 We know that both formal and informal educators are critical players in fostering the cognitive learning of young children.
-Our aim is to design toolkits that educators can use to expand story read-alouds in classrooms, libraries, after school programs and homes.
-These tools will help educators enrich read-aloud experiences through mathematical, literary and scientific talk, ultimately having a positive impact on children's learning across these disciplines.
+Our resources include toolkits that adults can use to expand shared story read-alouds in classrooms, libraries, after school programs and homes.
+These tools will help educators enrich shared reading experiences through mathematical, literary and scientific talk, ultimately supporting children’s disciplinary dispositions, mindsets, knowledge, and practices.